Does Your Website Run On WordPress? How To Tell

 (Wappalyzer)

-If you use a browser like Firefox or Google Chrome and would like to be able to see if the sites that you are visiting are powered by WordPress, then Wappalyzer is a useful add-on for your web browser.
+If you use either the Firefox or Chrome browser and want to be able to know if the sites that you are visiting are WP-powered, then Wappalyzer is a very useful add-on to add to your browser.

-Wappalyzer helps you identify what type of software is installed in the sites while you are browsing.
+Wappalyzer identifies what software is installed in the sites you are visiting.

 According to their website …